KutieKat/Castlevania/README.md

 ## Introduction
 - **Castlevania**, known in Japan as *Akumajou Dracula* (translated as "Demon Castle Dracula"), is a game developed and published by Konami for the Famicom Disk System in Japan in September of 1986.
 In May 1987 it was ported to cartridge format and released in North America for the NES followed by a European release in 1988, and then once again in Japan in 1993.
 It is the first game in the Castlevania franchise, but the seventh chronological installment of the franchise in the current canon.
 - This project is my clone of **Castlevania** which serves as the final project for the course Introduction to Game Programming Course (SE102).
 It consists of some scenes that were picked from the original game by the lecturer.
+- This project has brought me a lot of inspiration for the field of game programming.
 ## Full Map
 ![Full Map](https://github.com/KutieKat/Castlevania/blob/feature/scene-3/Images/FullMap.png?raw=true)